vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 ## Feature flag

-Each sink is kept behind a feature flag which allows copies of Vector to be build with just the components required.
+Each sink is kept behind a feature flag which allows copies of Vector to be built with just the components required.
 We need to add this feature to the `Cargo.toml`.

 ```diff